 Bardo brought to the fore the need for instructors to have oversight of the group work to facilitate positive and constructive interactions between students and monitor team members’ contributions to the project.
 By having oversight, instructors can better support students who may lag in their project work through customised guidance and support.
 There should also be transparency so that various stakeholders, including industry clients that students are working with, can keep track of project progress.
 Transparency promotes ‘accountability for learning’, as emphasised by Vivek.
 Students develop essential project management and collaborative skills and are encouraged to take ownership of their learning.

 Another consideration is the assessment and evaluation of learning outcomes.
 Bardo contends that, beyond assessing the final artefact produced from the collaborative project, it is also important for students to be individually assessed based on their contributions to the work.
 Individual assessment decreases the risk of ‘social loafing’ and ‘free riding’.

 Find out more

-In the episode of our tales of teaching podcast entitled Designing and Supporting Online student project work, Dr Isma Seetal from the Digital Learning Innovations team chats with Prof. Franholz about the capstone project.
+In the episode of the Tales of Teaching Online podcast, Designing and Supporting Online student project work, Dr Isma Seetal from the Digital Learning Innovation team chats with Bardo about the capstone project.

 Watch the video tour of the Microsoft Teams and Planner area used in the unit to support students in organising their group work and tracking the progress of tasks.